mohammedabyan/Sporting-Goods-Sales-Analysis-Dashboard/README.md

 The necessary data is first put into and SQL database and afterwards and transformed.
 Most of the tables were clean and ready to use but the budget table needed cleaning and formatting to make it machine-friendly

-### Budget Table
+### Budget Table Cleanup

 ![image](https://user-images.githubusercontent.com/29911769/165216603-f6829f32-04c2-47a7-9ce6-893eb586dcdc.png)
 ![image](https://user-images.githubusercontent.com/29911769/165216814-9aca5728-fc1d-4c15-a14c-6bc6c1797b1b.png)

-The final model is as shows
+### Final Model
 ![image](https://user-images.githubusercontent.com/29911769/165216319-110d3d18-d9cd-4e63-9c3c-b8c9b86d70f1.png)
+All the analysis will center around how the model is struectured.
 The strucutre of the model allows for cross-referncing and slicing data between tables efficiently by using the Sales as a fact table supported by look-up tables.

 ## Calculations